wermipls/sm64-emuguide/getting_game.md

 While not strictly related to setting up the emulator itself, this gets asked fairly often, so it needs to be mentioned.
 You will have to acquire the game ROM **on your own**.
 I am unable to provide help as distribution of those is illegal.

 Below are some checksums of known good files, which you can use to verify the validity of your ROMs.
+If you do not have a program to generate the checksums of your files, you can instead use the [Usamune ROM](https://sites.google.com/view/supermario64/usamunepj/usamunerom) patcher, which will also validate the file before applying a patch.

+!!!
 Keep in mind that **.n64** or **.v64** files will have **different checksums** than **.z64** files, as those have different [endianness](https://en.wikipedia.org/wiki/Endianness).
-If you do not have a program to generate the checksums of your files, you can instead use the [Usamune ROM](https://sites.google.com/view/supermario64/usamunepj/usamunerom) patcher, which will also validate the file before applying a patch.
+!!!

 | filename | checksum |
 |-|-|